1 Applicability

 2 Purpose

-The purpose of this policy is to formalise Wheat A/S' commitment to respecting internationally recognised human rights and to define how human rights due diligence is integrated into our governance, risk management, and business practices.
+The purpose of this policy is to formalize Wheat A/S’ commitment to respecting internationally recognized human rights and to define how human rights due diligence is integrated into our governance, risk management, and business practices.

 3 Scope

-Where national legislation provides lower protection than internationally recognised standards, we seek to uphold the higher standard while respecting applicable legal frameworks.
+Where national legislation provides lower protection than internationally recognized standards, we seek to uphold the higher standard while respecting applicable legal frameworks.

 We conduct ongoing human rights due diligence to identify, prevent, mitigate, and account for adverse impacts linked to our operations, products, and business relationships, and to provide remedy where we have caused or contributed to harm.
 Human rights considerations are integrated into decision-making, supplier engagement, and strategic planning processes.